leesaxby/Dimension-Comparison-App/README.md

 Dimension-Comparison-App
 ========================

+Backbone app to compare, edit update and create new instances of database dimensions/records.
+This enables end users to open, close and delete database dimensions which are used for calculations, lookups, information and reporting in various other systems.

-Compare and edit database dimensions/records.
-Backbone app to compare and edit database dimensions/records.
-Overridden Model and Sync to provide non RESTfull persistence.
+Due to working with legacy backend systems, I have overridden Model and Sync to provide non RESTfull persistence to classic asp backend.